Skip to content

 • Take the Team Roles Test.

-• At the end of the test you will be asked to fill in some data.
+• At the end of the test, you will be asked to enter some information.
 You can skip this if you prefer not to.
-You will still get the result of the test.
+You will still receive the test results.

-• Read the report carefully so that it is clear how you should interpret the results.
+• Read the report carefully so that you know how to interpret the results.

-• Also save your test results (pdf) in your Career Planning folder, for easy access.
+• Save your test results (PDF) in your Career Planning folder for easy access.

-• View your results.
-Do you recognize the outcome?
+• Review your results.
+Are they recognizable?
 What stands out?
-What does this mean in practice when you look at previous situations and you collaborated with people?
+What does this mean in practice when you consider previous collaborations with other people?

-• Write down the three roles with the highest percentage in your Career Planning - working document.
-Give examples of situations where you had to collaborate with others and recognize yourself clearly in these roles.
+• List the three roles for which you scored the highest percentage in your Career Planning worksheet.
+And provide examples of situations in which these roles were clearly evident.
 Can you also think of examples of your pitfalls in a team?
-How could you recognize these pitfalls and prevent falling into the same pitfall next time?
+How could you overcome these?

-• Also indicate the two roles you received the lowest score in the test.
-Do you know of situations where you worked with people who fit this role (that you scored low)?
-If yes, did you experience any issues?
-How did you solve them / could you solve them?
+• Also indicate the two roles for which you scored the lowest.
+Are you aware of situations where you collaborated with people who fit the same role as you?
+Did you encounter any challenges?
+If so, what did you encounter?
+How did you resolve it, or could you resolve it?

 Would you like to discuss your test results?
 Make an appointment at your faculty's Career Service: